Tifauzia Tyassuma

-Tifauzia Tyassuma, also known as Dr. Tifa, is an Indonesian doctor, scientist, author, and health activist who is known for her critical views on public policy, particularly in the fields of health and politics.
+Tifauzia Tyassuma, also known as Dr. Tifa, is an Indonesian health provider, author, and conspiracy theorist who is known for her controversial views on public policy, particularly in the fields of health and politics.

 Education

 Tyassuma studied medicine at the Faculty of Medicine, Gadjah Mada University (UGM) in Yogyakarta, where she earned her medical degree and a Master of Science (M.Sc) from UGM.
 She then pursued doctoral studies in the field of Molecular Epidemiology at the University of Indonesia (UI).
 In addition, she also studied at the Norwegian Knowledge Centre for the Health Services.

 Career

 Tyassuma has experience in clinical epidemiology and nutritional neuroscience.
 She served as Executive Director at the Center for Clinical Epidemiology & Evidence at Dr. Cipto Mangunkusumo Hospital in 2009 and as Secretary General of the Indonesian Clinical Epidemiology & Evidence-Based Medicine Network in 2010.
 Since 2017, she has led the Ahlina Institute, an organization focused on health literacy, nutrition, and spiritual neuroscience in Indonesia.